Updated: Oct 3

 To control this hurtling wrecking ball all the major muscle groups must be engaged.
 In addition, because swinging the kettlebell destabilises our position, which is why it feels like we’re being pulled off balance throughout the movement, the muscles of the core are recruited to prevent us from falling forward.

 It’s this benefit of kettlebell swings that makes it such a solid core developer.
-And whereas specific core exercises target only those muscles of the core, making them very limited in scope, kettlebell swings work a staggering range of muscles.
+Whereas specific core exercises target only those muscles of the core, making them very limited in scope, kettlebell swings work a staggering range of muscles.

 Grip and forearm strength plays an important role in many fitness disciplines.
 In fact, for powerlifters, Olympic lifters and strongmen grip strength is analogous to Achilles’ heel: it’s a weakness that impedes the athlete’s ability to lift more weight, which accounts for why you often see strength trainers using wrist wraps and other tools when ‘going heavy’.
 For if they didn’t their grip would give along with the weight.

 The first and last point of contact with the kettlebell is the hands.
-And the muscles that do the most to control, stabilise and guide the bell throughout the swing (and most all other kettlebell exercises) are those of the forearms.
+The muscles that do the most to control, stabilise and guide the bell throughout the swing (and most all other kettlebell exercises) are those of the forearms.

-Due to the dynamic nature of kettlebell movements, it is not really feasible to wear wraps.
-In all the years I’ve trained kettlebells and studied the masters of the sport, I’ve never seen an athlete use wrist wraps, supports, or training aids (tell a lie, I once saw a training partner chalk his hands prior to completing a 10-minute long cycle AMRAP – as many reps as possible).
+Due to the dynamic nature of kettlebell movements, it is not feasible to wear wraps.
+In all the years I’ve trained kettlebells and studied the masters of the sport, I’ve never seen an athlete use wrist wraps, supports, or training aids (tell a lie, I once saw a training partner chalk his hands before completing a 10-minute long cycle AMRAP – as many reps as possible).

 A beneficial by-product of the kettlebell’s incompatibility with training aids is that your grip strength develops in line with the larger muscle groups.
-Meaning you won’t wind up with unnatural strength imbalances, demonstrated by the hulk desperately trying to heave a hundred kees off the floor that’s tethered to his wrists by a pair of wraps.
+This means you won’t wind up with unnatural strength imbalances, demonstrated by the Hulk desperately trying to heave a hundred kees off the floor that’s tethered to his wrists by a pair of wraps.
 Not a good look.
 Not good training practice.

 This benefit is probably a consequence of the combination of attributes outlined above; that is, kettlebell swings stimulate a wide range of muscle groups and the Einsteinian mass-increases-with-velocity equation.